The 4 Best Barefoot Running Sandals for Trails and Beyond!

 How it’s sustainable: Made in the USA by a small brand, durable, 1% of your purchase is donated to True Messages, a non-profit supporting the running heritage of the Tarahumara people, cotton footbeds made of organic cotton.

-ZuZu Sandals Flow
+ZuZu Sandals Flex

-Stack Height: 6.8mm
+Stack Height: 10.5 mm

 The fabric lacing in all styles is softer and more flexible than similarly-designed sandals, so it required no breaking in and felt more comfortable between our toes but still plenty secure when hiking or trail running.
-All styles also have metal clasps instead of plastic, which in theory should be more durable.

 Luna Sandals Oso Flaco